zazzyzeph/pimelapse/README.md

 ## Pi prep
 - [download PiOS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/)
 - [install PiOS on the SD card](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
-- create a text file in the `boot` folder to [enable WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)
+- create [wpa_supplicant.conf](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) - in the `boot` folder to enable WiFi
 - create another file in the `boot` folder named `ssh`. it doesn't need any content.
 This enables us to get into the Pi from our computer to manage it manually.
 - SSH, while a secure protocol, should be managed carefully, especially because we need to give your Pi full access to your Google account! for that reason we're going to...
 - [enable passwordless SSH access](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md)